 Imagining Apocalypse

 Apocalypse, in its ancient biblical forms, is a genre concerned both with visions of the eternal and with social and political transformation.
 Written in contexts of national, political and religious crisis, apocalypse opens a vision of a future in which the injustices and reversals of the present will come to an end.
 Writers in the Jewish and early Christian traditions came to imagine this future in terms of a renewal of creation; the present, corrupted order of things would be replaced by a ‘new heaven and earth’ in which pain and suffering would come to an end and universal justice would be established.
 This new reality would be inaugurated by a divine action in which God would vindicate decisively the faithfulness of his people and pronounce judgment upon the worldly powers that opposed and persecuted them.
 In the early Christian churches, the restoration of creation was associated explicitly with the reversal of death itself.
 On the last day, St. Paul writes, ‘the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first’.
 The apocalypse would restore the world to something like its Edenic condition.
-Death and suffering would be abolished, the divided nations of humanity would live together in peace, and the people would live in the unmediated presence of God.
+Death and suffering would be abolished, the divided nations of humanity would live together in peace and the people would live in the unmediated presence of God.

 Apocalyptic narratives told stories of a world that was to come, imagined in a series of fantastical images that frequently alluded to earlier apocalyptic texts.
 The apocalyptic visionary was allowed to see beyond the limited horizons of the present and to communicate to others – albeit in a heavily symbolic and frequently fantastical narrative mode – the future that they had glimpsed.
 Apocalypse, Kevin Mills argues, locates its narrator in ‘an indefinable cosmic embrasure from which he can look out on two worlds, seeing beyond the confines of time and space into the eternal’.
-Biblical apocalyptic opened an eternal perspective on present reversals and reaffirmed the ultimate faithfulness and justice of God.
-Early Christian apocalyptic provided a vulnerable Christian minority with a vision of a future in which the faithful believers would be vindicated when Christ returned as judge of the living and the dead.
-History was orientated toward an ending that gave eternal significance to the present; the task of the believer was to live faithfully in the light of that ending.
+Biblical apocalypse opened an eternal perspective on present reversals and reaffirmed the ultimate faithfulness and justice of God.
+Early Christian apocalypses provided a vulnerable Christian minority with a vision of a future in which the faithful believers would be vindicated when Christ returned as judge of the living and the dead.
+History was orientated towards an ending that gave eternal significance to the present; the task of the believer was to live faithfully in the light of that ending.